JBShady/COD5-Remastered/README.md

 #### Molotov Cocktails
 * Added fire FX deaths when zombies are killed
 * Received a small buff so they are better than normal grenades while still being far from powerful
+* Leaves AOE damage at location of impact that deals ticks of fire damage to zombies that walk through the fire

 #### Frag Grenades
 * Recieved a small buff making frag grenades on all maps behave similar to the regular Der Riese style / Black Ops 1